livetrails/targetjs/README.md

 ## The Philosophy Behind TargetJS

 Traditional frameworks model the UI as a function of state: change state, re-render the UI.
-If the state changes from A to B, the UI immediately jumps to $B'$.
-The framework doesn't naturally care about the "journey" from A to B. But modern user experiences are built on asynchronous sequences that unfold over time.
+When state changes from A to B, the UI immediately jumps to **B**.
+The framework doesn’t naturally represent the *journey* from A to B. But modern, rich user experiences are built on sequences that unfold over time.
 For example:

-> Click → Animate button → Chain secondary animation → Pause 100 ms → Fetch data → Render list → Animate items one after another with a small delay
+> Click → Animate button → Chain secondary animation → Fetch data → Render list → Animate items → Pause → Animate an important item

 TargetJS is built for this reality.
 Instead of managing complex flags, your code structure mirrors these sequences directly.

 It achieves this through Targets.
 A Target is a self-contained unit that merges data (fields) and logic (methods) into a single reactive block.
 Each Target has its own internal state, timing, and lifecycle, acting like a living cell within your app.
-By simply ordering them in your code, you create complex asynchronous workflows without a async/await or .then() chain.
+By simply ordering them in your code, you create complex asynchronous workflows without async/await or .then() chains.

-By building animation directly into the logic and adopting a compact style, TargetJS makes the journey from A to B possible and with significantly less code than traditional frameworks.
+By building animation directly into the logic of the framework and adopting a compact style, TargetJS makes the journey from A to B explicit and with significantly less code than traditional frameworks.

 ## ⚡ Quick Start (30 Seconds)